ZoabKapoor/project-ideas/free-1.md

 experience like now?
 What would their experience be like if you could help them?_

 Picture this: A student, sitting in her room at 12:14 PM.
-HMC's portal is open on her laptop.
+HMC's registration portal is open on her laptop.
 Her registration starts in a minute.
 She knows that two of the classes she wants to take have only a few seats left in them.
 The clock strikes 12:15.
-She makes a choice, and regretfully clicks the search button on the Portal.
-After a few agonizing seconds, she gets redirected back to the Portal search page.
+She makes a choice, and regretfully clicks the search button on the portal.
+After a few agonizing seconds, she gets redirected back to the portal's search page.
 "You shouldn't have clicked refresh", the angry red text says.
 Confused, she navigates back to the course she wanted.
 By that time, both courses are filled up.
-She shakes her fist at the heavens and curses the Portal.
+She shakes her fist at the heavens and curses the portal.

 But what if there was a better way?
 What if she could instead compile a list of her favourite classes (in order of importance) a few days earlier and send it to the registrar.
 The registrar would compile this list from all students, and then sort students into their preferred classes in order of registration time, breaking ties randomly.
-And people wouldn't get locked out of classes they want to take because Portal decided to crash on them randomly.
+And people wouldn't get locked out of classes they want to take because portal decided to crash on them randomly.

 ### Why a language?
 _Why is a DSL appropriate for your user(s)?
 How does it address the need?_